 Chris Chiozza made a basket to cut Tennessee’s lead to 60-57 with 24.5 seconds left, and he got fouled by Williams in the process.
 But Chiozza missed the ensuing free throw and couldn’t get Florida any closer.

-The Gators were seeking a quality road win that could boost their NCAA Tournament credentials.
+Florida was seeking a quality road win that could boost its NCAA Tournament credentials.

-Florida entered the night 65th in the RPI and have a demanding schedule the rest of the way.
-The Gators host No. 12 Auburn, visits Alabama and hosts Kentucky in their final three regular-season games.
+The Gators entered the night 65th in the RPI and have a demanding schedule the rest of the way.
+Florida hosts No. 12 Auburn, visits Alabama and hosts Kentucky in its final three regular-season games.

 Florida: The Gators continually misfired from 3-point range for most of the night.
 They missed 15 of their first 17 3-point attempts before making four of their last seven.
 By the time they finally started to heat up, they already had dug themselves too deep a hole.

-Tennessee: The Vols got big efforts from their two top players — Williams and Schofield — and didn't back down when Florida finally started making its shots down the stretch.
-Williams and Schofield played well enough to help Tennessee withstand the absence of reserve forward Derrick Walker, who missed the game with an ankle injury.
+Tennessee: The Vols got big efforts from their two top players — Williams and Schofield — and didn’t back down when Florida finally started making its shots down the stretch.
 Tennessee preserved its lead by going 13 of 15 from the foul line, including 9 of 11 in the second half.

 Florida: Hosts No. 12 Auburn on Saturday.